SLEEP DISORDER SERVICES

 A patient may be asked to document their sleep hygiene and behavior including bed time, sleep latency, number of awakenings, number of times out of bed, and wake-up time.
 They may be asked to list the length of time perceived asleep each night, whether medications were used, if they or a bed partner noticed abnormal behaviors or symptoms listed above.
 The patient will also be asked to rate their daytime sleepiness each day while keeping the sleep log.

 A wrist device worn at home over several nights, Actigraphy measures sleeping and waking times.

 A basic study done at home to help diagnose sleep apnea.

 A PSG is a diagnostic sleep test usually performed overnight in a sleep lab to record biophysical changes that occur during sleep.
 Parameters monitored include, wake and sleep stages (EEG), eye movements (EOG), muscle activity or skeletal muscle activation (EMG), and heart rhythm (ECG) heart rate and blood oxygen content (pulse-oximetry) and respiratory rate, rhythm and effort.
 The PSG test is used to diagnose or rule out many different sleep disorders or physical disruptors of sleep.

 Conducted during the daytime in a sleep lab, this test distinguishes between true excessive daytime sleepiness and physical tiredness, the degree of sleepiness and its causes.
 This test often follows a PSG and consists of a series of naps every 2 hours.

 Data collected from a CPAP machine through modem or smart card to help monitor a patient’s progress.

-Once the patient is diagnosed with a sleep disorder, the Board-Certified Sleep Physician will determine which treatment option is most suitable.
+Once the patient is diagnosed with a sleep disorder, the Sleep Physician will determine which treatment option is most suitable.